What to Expect After a Storm

 Storm Damage Insurance

-- Damage from Flooding: Floods can seep into foundations, ruin structures and possessions inside, lead to mold growth and cause other problems.
+- Damage from Flooding: Floods can get into your building’s foundation, ruin drywall, carpet and framing, lead to mold problems and cause other problems.

-- Wind-related Property Damage: This can damage structures, destroy glass, damage landscaping and electric systems and cause additional damage.
+- Wind Damage: This can damage structures, destroy glass, wreak havoc on trees and power grids and cause additional damage.

-It’s necessary to repair any damage as quickly as possible, but the risk of danger is high.
+It’s vital to repair any damage right away, but doing so can be dangerous.
 Before you start making repairs, get your insurer and a contractor on board.
-Contact us for details.
+Get in touch with us for specifics.